 I have a weak spot for mashed potatoes.
 They’re so warm and comforting and just seem to accompany almost every winter meal perfectly.
-When I’m serving a holiday dinner, such Beef Tenderloin or Slow Roasted Prime Rib, I like to dress up my mashed potatoes a bit.
+When I’m serving a holiday dinner, such Beef Tenderloin, Slow Roasted Prime Rib, or Honey Mustard Glazed Ham, I like to dress up my mashed potatoes a bit.

-Parmesan Duchess Potatoes are one of my favorite ways to bring a little extra elegance to my holiday table.
-Fluffy and creamy inside with a buttery, crispy exterior, these pretty, individually-piped potato puffs are a wonderful (and easy) way to refresh an old favorite for your holiday dinner guests.
+These Parmesan Duchess Potatoes are one of my favorite ways to bring a little extra elegance to my holiday table.
+Fluffy and creamy inside with a buttery, crispy exterior, these individually-piped potato puffs make a beautiful presentation.
+They’re an easy way to refresh an old favorite for your dinner guests.

-Duchess Potatoes are a French dish combining mashed potatoes with egg yolks, butter, and seasonings.
+Duchess Potatoes are a French preparation combining mashed potatoes with egg yolks, butter, and seasonings.
 Once mixed, the potatoes are piped into individual servings and baked until hot and golden.

-A pinch of nutmeg is traditional to the recipe, giving the potatoes a tiny hint of warmth that plays especially well with the nutty Parmesan cheese.
+A pinch of nutmeg is traditional to the recipe.
+It gives the potatoes a tiny hint of warmth that plays especially well with the nutty parmesan.

-Since the potatoes will be piped, it’s important that the mixture be as smooth as possible.
+Since the potatoes will be piped, the mixture needs to be as smooth as possible.
 This is the perfect recipe to pull out your food mill or potato ricer.
 (If using a hand masher, just be sure to mash the potato chunks as evenly as possible.)

 When mixing, you’ll notice that the potatoes are quite a bit stiffer than most mashed potato recipes.
 It’s important that the potatoes not be too loose, or they’ll spread too much and lose their shape in the oven.

-I’ve had the most success making these Parmesan Duchess Potatoes (and any Duchess Potato recipe, for that matter) with Yukon Gold potatoes.
-Their natural texture has always created the prettiest ridges and held their shape the best of all potato varieties I’ve tried.
+I’ve had the most success making Duchess Potatoes with Yukon Gold potatoes.
+Their natural, firm texture has always created the prettiest ridges and held their shape the best of all potato varieties I’ve tried.

-Using a large star piping tip will create decorative ridges and valleys that will crisp in the oven, providing a nice textural contrast with the rich, buttery centers.
+Using a large star piping tip will create decorative ridges and valleys that will crisp in the oven.
+Those crispy edges are a great contrast to the rich, buttery centers.
 If you don’t have a pastry bag and piping tip, worry not!
 You can also spoon the potatoes onto the baking sheet and create decorative swirls with the tines of a fork.

-Any way you present them, Parmesan Duchess Potatoes are sure to be an impressive and elegant addition to any holiday feast!
+Any way you present them, Parmesan Duchess Potatoes are sure to be an impressive addition to any holiday feast!

 Parmesan Duchess Potatoes